andyarensman/prepacker-app/README.md

 In order to use local storage to set state, I had to disable Strict Mode in the index.js.
 I may add it back in later to make sure I don't have any problems.

 I quickly had a lot of components and a lot of things to implement.
 In order to prevent myself from becoming overwhelmed, I divided up the components folder into sub-folders based on what page the component is being used for.
 I also made a to do list with every feature I want to add so I could quickly look something up and start to add it.

+Make sure to use array.forEach instead of array.map if you don't have a return value.